MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 > [!NOTE]
 > If you’re using service-to-service (S2S) authentication, the Microsoft 365 and Current user connectors can’t authenticate the user when they send a sales or purchase document by email.
 When someone sends a document, the following error message displays:
 >
-> “You are not authorized to access this resource: https://graph.microsoft.com/.default.
+> “You are not authorized to access this resource: \https://graph.microsoft.com/.default\.
 Contact your system administrator."
 >
 > The problem is caused by the bound actions on the document APIs that send email.
 To learn more about the bound actions, go to [Bound Actions](/dynamics365/business-central/dev-itpro/api-reference/v2.0/resources/dynamics_salesinvoice#bound-actions).
 >
 > If you want to use S2S authentication and the email features, use the SMTP connector option.
+<br><br>

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE4JsUk]